 Connecting to Microsoft SQL Server: Microsoft recommend that you use the ODBC adapter for SQL Server.

 The Django Web framework includes an Object-Relational Mapper (ORM).
 For other applications, use SQLAlchemy, which has become the standard Python library for database programming.
 You may use the declarative portion of SQLAlchemy like a standard ORM, but it has many more capabilities.
 Records provides a simple programming interface and command-line tool for SQLAlchemy.

 Graphical Desktop Applications

 If you are specifically interested in developing desktop applications, start with wxPython.
 The Tk interface toolkit that is supplied with the Python standard library is rather basic and dated.
 If you have advanced needs, you may prefer PySide2, which enables you to make use of the QT libraries.

 Microsoft Windows Integration

 Python includes support for some features that are unique to Microsoft Windows, but not all of them.
 To use Python with other features of Windows, such as COM and the Registry, install the win32 Extensions.

-Google provide a free course for learning Python, consisting of video lectures and exercises.
+Google provide a free course for learning Python, consisting of video lectures and exercises for Python 2.
 There are also excellent books for learning Python 3 that you can read for free online.
 Dive Into Python 3 is particularly good for those people with some previous experience of programming, especially if they are impatient!
 If you are not a programmer, try Automate the Boring Stuff with Python, which includes a gentle introduction to programming.

 Once you have learned Python itself, visit The Hitchhiker’s Guide to Python, which provides clear advice on daily work with Python, and Full Stack Python for a comprehensive guide to building Web applications with Python.